Will Xi Jinping trigger a war on China's prices? - ExBulletin

 Will Xi Jinping trigger a war on China's prices?

+Maybe yes.
+This is what we would do if we wereXi Jinping.
+But do not expect Xi to answer like America.

 Xi Jinping will let its own people absorb any amount of difficulties.
-And he has told them for years to prepare to “eat bitterness”.
+And he has been telling them for years to prepare to “eat bitterness”.
 He has also saved sanctions from the Chinese economy for years.
 Although he is not yet there, he is not helpless either.

-China has forbidden Certain mineral exports of rare earths have ordered Chinese companies not to buy Boeing Aircraft, and has placed 125% prices on American imports.
+China has forbidden certain rare mineral exports, Chinese companies have ordered not to buy Boeing Aircraft, and has placed 125% prices on American imports.

 Beijing will also use American trade pressure to reach the public.